baggepinnen/ControlSystemIdentification.jl/README.md

 We now see that the estimate using standard least-squares is heavily biased.
 Regular Total least-squares does not work well in this example, since not all variables in the regressor contain equally much noise.
 Weighted total least-squares does a reasonable job at recovering the true model.
 Pseudo-linear regression also fares okay, while simultaneously estimating a noise model.
 The helper function `wtls_estimator(y,na,nb)` returns a function that performs `wtls` using appropriately sized covariance matrices, based on the length of `y` and the model orders.
 Weighted total least-squares estimation is provided by [TotalLeastSquares.jl](https://github.com/baggepinnen/TotalLeastSquares.jl).
 See the [example notebooks]( https://github.com/JuliaControl/ControlExamples.jl?files=1) for more details.

+See also function `arma` for estimation of signal models without inputs.

 ## Functions